Azure/linux-on-azure-levelup/Module 1 - Convert CentOS to RHEL/Module1 Lab instructions.md

 At the command type "curl -o /etc/yum.repos.d/convert2rhel.repo <https://ftp.redhat.com/redhat/convert2rhel/7/convert2rhel.repo>"

-## Installing the Convert2RHEL Utility
+## Installing the Convert2RHEL Utility on LinuxLabVM-CentOS-7-EOL-2-RHEL VM

 Now that the requisite repository is enabled on your CentOS Linux system, it is time to install the Convert2RHEL utility and prepare the system for conversion.